gingerhome/gingee/docs/app-structure.md

-# Anatomy of a GingerJS App
+# Anatomy of a Gingee App

-Every application built on GingerJS follows a simple and consistent structure.
+Every application built on Gingee follows a simple and consistent structure.
 This guide breaks down that structure, explains the critical role of the `box` folder, and provides a comprehensive reference for all the settings available in the `app.json` and `routes.json` configuration file.

 ## App Folder Structure